When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Indications and contraindications for cryodestruction

-The main indications for the appointment are:
+The main indications for use are:

 • erosion - a defect in the mucous membrane of the cervix;